Study Abroad

 Part-time Jobs and Earning Potential for Students in Italy

 Popular jobs include tutoring, barista roles, and retail positions, especially in cities like Milan and Florence.
 Internships offered by many universities provide valuable work experience and networking opportunities.
 City-specific details: Milan offers numerous opportunities in fashion and design-related roles.
-Rome has a lively tourism industry, providing jobs in hospitality and guiding.
+Rome has a thriving tourism industry, providing jobs in hospitality and guiding.

 Job TypeAverage Hourly WageCity